sevidmusic/Roady/README.md

 App Packages can be created via `dsh --new AppPackage [APP_NAME] [PATH_TO_APP_PACKAGE] [DOMAIN]`.

-Note: Do not specify a name for the new App Package in the `[PATH_TO_APP_PACKAGE]` parameter, only specify the path to the directory where the new App Package should be created.
+Note: Do not specify a name for the new App Package in the `[PATH_TO_APP_PACKAGE]` argument, only specify the path to the directory where the new App Package should be created.
 The name of the App Package's directory will be `[APP_NAME]`.

-Note: A default domain to run the App on can optionally be specified via the third `[DOMAIN]` parameter.
-If the `[DOMAIN]` parameter is not specified the default domain will be `http://localhost:8080`.
+Note: A default domain to run the App on can optionally be specified via the third `[DOMAIN]` argument.
+If the `[DOMAIN]` argument is not specified the default domain will be `http://localhost:8080`.

 Step 1.
 Create a new App Package for the App that will generate output for